skywind3000/vim-color-patch/README.md

 # Preface

-I generally enjoy customizing the colorschemes I like to match my personal preference.
+I usually like to make some modifications for the colorschemes I like to match my personal preference.
 In the past, I had three options:

 - Creating a PR for that colorscheme: It's my own preference, and I don't think it's likely to be accepted.
 - Maintaining my own fork: I need to track the upstream updates myself.